 The challenge is split into two rounds.

 The first round will begin online while teams are still in their home communities.
-Teams have two weeks to navigate a structured design thinking process before submitting an eight-minute video and a two-page “napkin pitch” outlining their preliminary idea by midnight on March 29, 2020.
+Teams have two weeks to navigate a structured design thinking process before submitting an eight-minute video and a two-page “napkin pitch” outlining their preliminary idea.
+A second round will happen at an on-campus location.

 Composition of Teams

-Each university or college will be represented by a maximum of seven undergraduates:
+Each university or college will be represented by a maximum of seven individuals:

 - Four students (4 required/5 max)